Georgian wine PDO

 • Grilled or roasted beef and lamb

-• Game meats, duck, or venison
+• Game meats such as duck or venison

-• Mushroom stews and aged cheeses
+• Mushroom-based dishes and aged cheeses

 Summary